 The best thing that you can do might be try avoiding customer service altogether in your scalable business model.
 One way to do this is by focussing on affiliate marketing which has absolutely no customer service requirements.

 Another business model that has minimal customer service is content creation including training course creation.
 You’ll still need to interact with your audience to some extent but not the type of often annoying inquiries that you tend to get with retail operations.

 Your ability to scale a business depends upon how homogenous the product is.
 When you find a good product / marketing mix combination through your testing, stick with it.

-In-n-Out Burger does this really well.
+The fast food chain In-n-Out Burger does this really well.
 They stick to a small menu of their best products and they do those products really well.